Planning a lifetime of continuous care with a Letter of Intent

 • Social: It’s important to include social information in the LOI, as there may be the least amount of documentation to reconstruct it without you.
 What types of social activities does your loved one enjoy?
 Do they need help managing spending money?

-• Religious: For many families, your loved one’s religious life is a critical element of overall wellbeing.
+• Religious: For many families, your loved one’s religious life is a critical element of overall well-being.
 To ensure continuity, specify their religious affiliation as well as contact information for any places of worship.

 Legal and estate planning in place: